learn-co-students/module-3-code-challenge-round-1-dumbo-web-071519-module-3-code-challenge---round-1-1567603956/README.md

 }
 ```

-_(Hint: To get the comment's id you may have to think about changing the way you handle the response received from creating a comment)_
+_(Hint: To get the comment's id you may have to think about changing the way you handle the response